 Other frameworks can be used to create visualisation.
 These include Leaflet.js, Mapbox GL JS, Google Maps JavaScript API, D3.js, and OpenLayers.

-Leaflet.jsthis is an open source JavaScript library that can be used for creating interactive maps.
+Leaflet.js: this is an open source JavaScript library that can be used for creating interactive maps.
 It is lightweight and gives a highly customisable means of showing historical events on maps

 Mapbox GL JS: this is a powerful JavaScript library.
 It can be used for producing user friendly and customisable maps.
 It has several advanced features like vector tile rendering, data-driven styling, and real-time data updates.
 The real time data update feature will make it applicable for use in dynamic events visualisation